 The employment rate, also known as the employment-population ratio, is the percent of individuals who are employed out of the total population (source: US Labor Department).
 Higher employment rates indicate that more of the population is at work.
 The ratio tends to fluctuate more near recessions, but since the baseline regional forecast is trend-based (i.e., forecast excludes business cycles), the future year estimate of the employment-population ratio tends to be smoother.
-Since 1990, the employment-population ratio has been close to 0.5 and to the extent that this relationship holds, the regional nonfarm payroll employment forecast projects similar consistency with the historical ratio.
+Since 1990, the employment-population ratio tends to be smoother.
+Since 1990, the regional nonfarm payroll employment forecast projects similar consistency with the historical ratio.